yetanotherco/aligned_layer/docs/2_proof_aggregation_layer/guides/5_integration_example.md

-# Integrating your application with Aligned Aggregation Mode
+# Integration example: a toy L2

-This guide demonstrates how to build a toy L2 application that integrates with Aligned Aggregation Mode.
+This guide demonstrates how to build a dummy L2 application that integrates with Aligned's Proof Aggregation Service.
 The L2 does not post state diffs or any data to Ethereum, only commitments.
 The prover has to prove that:

 1. The state database used in the proof must match the commitment stored in the on-chain contract.
 This is validated by computing the commitment of the received data in the zkvm and then exposing it as a public input.
 2. The users performing the transfers have enough balance